What are the CAO points?

 Both Global Business and BESS are excellent degrees.

-BESS is the only university degree in Ireland where students can combine the study of business, economics, political science and sociology.
-It is a uniquely flexible programme offering students 10 different degree options across these four disciplines.
+BESS on the other hand enables students to combine the study of business, economics, political science and sociology.
+It is a flexible programme offering students 10 different degree options across these four disciplines.

 Can I do an internship?

 Global Business students have the option to complete a summer internship, volunteering or research placement (through the module titled Management Experience and Reflection) in the summer after third year.
 The Business School will assist you in finding an internship however there is no placement service.
 Upon completion of a report based on your internship, students receive 5 ECTS (European Credit Transfer System).